 2. “How Much Should I Sell My Business For?”

 Another important choice to make is your selling price.
 How much you can ask for depends on the pre-sale condition of your business.
-Most small businesses sell at a multiple of 2-4 times their annual earnings (also called cash flow).
+Most small businesses sell at a multiple of 2-4 times their annual earnings.
 Ultimately, there are many ways to determine your selling price, and there are plenty of resources available to help you make this decision.

 3. “Am I Open to Seller Financing?”

-At first glance, many sellers are hesitant to provide seller financing based on the perceived risk that the buyer won’t pay them back.
-In reality, however, seller financing can benefit both the buyer and the seller.
-It can give buyers access to capital to buy a given business while helping sellers attract more buyers and ultimately get more money on the sale.
+Seller financing can benefit both the buyer and the seller.
+It can give buyers access to capital, while helping sellers attract more buyers.
 This may also be a deciding factor for interested buyers - certainly an important factor to consider.